dkjensen/wc-cart-pdf/readme.txt

 2. Ensure WooCommerce is installed and activated as well

 == Changelog ==
+2.1.0
+* Ability to send an emailed copy of generated PDF to admin
+* Add date to PDF
+* Add customer details to PDF

 2.0.6
 * Update compatibility tag
 * Two new hooks to modify PDF output